-A note about private scholarship search services: Many promise to locate scholarships for which you are eligible, for a fee.
-In most cases, the same information can be gathered for free from colleges, the Internet, or your local public library.
+A note about private scholarship search services: many promise to locate scholarships for which you are eligible, for a fee.
+In most cases, the same information can be gathered for free from colleges, the internet, or your local public library.

 Many colleges offer individual payment plans allowing monthly payments of the annual fees.
 There are also a variety of loans available to assist in the financing of educational expenses.
 Individual financial aid offices are typically the best source of information about these programs.
-Many families who have equity in their homes find that a home equity loan may offer the most favorable terms because of possible tax advantages.
-Students are encouraged to be assertive in exploring with their financial aid administrator all possible financing options.
+Sometimes families who have equity in their homes find that a home equity loan may offer the most favorable terms because of possible tax advantages.
+Students and families are encouraged to be assertive in exploring with their college financial aid administrator all possible financing options.

-Most colleges guarantee four years of financial aid to all students who initially enroll with financial aid, as long as they file the required application forms and continue to demonstrate financial need.
+Most (though not all) colleges guarantee four years of financial aid to all students who initially enroll with financial aid, as long as they file the required application forms and continue to demonstrate financial need.
 Schools often adjust the loan components of the package as the student gets closer to graduation (for example, reducing grant aid and increasing self-help), and some schools have academic and discipline-related standards attached to their financial aid awards.
 If the student’s GPA falls below a certain level, for example, her financial aid would be reduced or eliminated.
 Make sure that you understand a college’s policies on renewal of aid before accepting an initial award.